ActurialCapital/acturialcapital-docs/docs/api/strategy/portfolio_construction/optimization.md

 * `L2_reg`: L2 regularisation, i.e $\gamma ||w||^2$, to increase the number of nonzero weights.
 Mean-variance optimization often results in many weights being negligible, i.e the efficient portfolio does not end up including most of the assets.
 This is expected behaviour, but it may be undesirable if you need a certain number of assets in your portfolio.
 In order to coerce the mean-variance optimizer to produce more non-negligible weights, we add what can be thought of as a “small weights penalty” to all of the objective functions, parameterised by $\gamma$ (gamma).
 This term reduces the number of negligible weights, because it has a minimum value when all weights are equally distributed, and maximum value in the limiting case where the entire portfolio is allocated to one asset.
 We refer to it as L2 regularisation because it has exactly the same form as the L2 regularisation term in machine learning, though a slightly different purpose (in ML it is used to keep weights small while here it is used to make them larger).

-!!! note "Gamma"
-    In practice, $\gamma$ must be tuned to achieve the level of regularisation that you want.
-However, if the universe of assets is small (less than 20 assets), then gamma=1 is a good starting point.
-For larger universes, or if you want more non-negligible weights in the final portfolio, increase gamma.

 * `ex_ante_tracking_error`: Calculate the (square of) the ex-ante Tracking Error, i.e $(w - w_b)^T \Sigma (w-w_b)$
 * `ex_post_tracking_error`: Calculate the (square of) the ex-post Tracking Error, i.e $Var(r - r_b)$
 * `portfolio_return`: Calculate the (negative) mean return of a portfolio